sebnozzi/miniscript.ts/ROADMAP.md

   whether an entry contains a call or not (like it's the case right now).
   Remove method from Processor.
 Beware: "containsCall" in CodeBuilder is incomplete!
+  - Test that srcMap entries are contiguous (should they be?)

+- Separate projects
+  - miniScript.ts - which exposes an API to compile/run MS code
+  - an IDE project that makes use of it
+- Adapt SebIDE to use miniScript.ts

+- Learn about nodejs-managed web-projects (sigh) and do things "properly"?

 - Implement interesting graphics intrinsics to show-off mini-projects
   - Reading keys